jrrembert/catalog-postgres-ubuntu/README.md

 # catalog-postgres-ubuntu

 Catalog project adapted to utilize Postgres and run off an Ubuntu server.
-Public IP and Host Name will expire - instructions
+Public IP and Host Name are not permanent and will expire.
+Instructions can be easily adapted to run off a VM.

 1. Public IP: [52.11.60.186](http://52.11.60.186)
 2. Host Name: [ec2-52-11-60-186.us-west-2.compute.amazonaws.com](http://ec2-52-11-60-186.us-west-2.compute.amazonaws.com)